nlitsme/pyCryptoBenchmarking/README.md

 | 2361.0 |   101.9 |       0.6 |  23.2 |  158.7 |     8192 |
 | 2568.1 |    97.7 |       0.3 |  26.3 |  286.8 |    16384 |

+The `cryptography` library does not have a builtin PRNG.
 Conclusion: secure random numbers are expensive.